Cycling Camino Frances: Leon to Santiago

 The pilgrim’s passport is issued by the church of St James, you can obtain one at the start of your cycle in the pilgrim’s office or the local church in town.
 You need to get the passport stamped in churches, restaurants and hotels along the way.
 At the end of the walk in Santiago you can obtain your Compostela Certificate (only if you have cycled the last 200km).
 For the other sections of the trail, the passport is used as a souvenir with all the colourful stamps you will receive.

-Giant Talon Mountain bikes (or similar) are available for hire.
+Giant Talon Mountain bikes (or similar), Gravel bikes or E bikes are available for hire.

-All bicycles are 24-speed and included in your hire is a front bag, water bottle and holder, helmet, lock and a repair kit.
-For hygiene and health & safety reasons, we do suggest that you bring your own helmet.
+All bicycles include a front bag, water bottle and holder, helmet, lock and a repair kit.
+For hygiene and health & safety reasons, we do suggest that you bring your own helmet as they are not included.
 Please never ride without a helmet.

 -